puzzle/ansible-training/content/labs/04.2/_index.en.md

 ```

 {{% notice tip %}}
 See the user-module for how to set the password and search for a link to additional documentation about how to set passwords in Ansible.
+Note, that it would be even better, to create a hash of the password before and then set the hash in the task above.
+The version above would result in a state `changed` everytime it runs and is therefore not idempotent.
+You can find in the documentation mentioned how to get the hash.
 {{% /notice %}}

 Check on node1 (as user root) if everthing is as expected: